acwlaw/MIcrobiota-Processing-in-Mothur/Method Workflow.md

 ## Method workflow

-The output of all of our results have been set to: `set.dir(output=/home/micb405/Group10/Project3_2)`
+The output of all of the results have been set to: `set.dir(output=/home/micb405/Group10/Project3_2)`

 ### Preparing Data using FASTQC and Trimmomatic
 Datasets were run under FASTQC to determine the overall quality of the sequences.
 It was observed that majority of bases are above a quality score of 6.
 The tool *Trimmomatic* was used to eliminate the poor qualities at the end of the reads.